flocked/AdvancedCollectionTableView/README.md

 A port of UIContentConfiguration that allows configurating NSCollectionView items and NSTableView cells via content configurations.

+`NSCollectionviewItem`, `NSTableCellView` and `NSTableRowView` provide the property `contentConfiguration` where you can apply configurations.

 ### NSHostingConfiguration

 A content configuration suitable for hosting a hierarchy of SwiftUI views.